SATISFACTORY ACADEMIC PROGRESS: Policy and Requirements

 • Students who fully meet all three standards above are considered successfully making academic progress for financial aid.

-• Should explain the extenuating circumstances* that affected your ability to make progress toward completing graduation requirements at an acceptable rate and what has changed so that you will meet SAP standards in the future.
+This should explain the extenuating circumstances* that affected your ability to make progress toward completing graduation requirements at an acceptable rate and what has changed so that you will meet SAP standards in the future.

 *As defined by Federal guidelines, examples of extenuating circumstances include: